 No. This is a common misconception.
 The police officer submits a report for every ticket that he or she issues.
 This reports serves as evidence in court, the officer is not required to show up as a witness.
 Your best bet in most cases is to arrange a deal with the prosecutor without every actually going to court.

 Demerit points resulting from traffic infractions stay on your record for two years.
 If there are 15 points or more on your record at any one time, your license will be revoked.

 Unfortunately not.
 Due to the nature of our legal system, it is not possible to guarantee positive results in 100% of cases.
 However, our team is skilled in the art of negotiating with prosecutors and in the vast majority of cases we are able to reduce or eliminate fines and demerit points.

 No. Since no citizen has the obligation to explain themselves until the prosecution has established the facts of its case, any written explanations received by the prosecutor will not be filed in court and the judge will not see them before or at trial.
-All defenses and testimonies must be provided orally at the time scheduled for your trial, except in exceptional circumstances.
+All defences and testimonies must be provided orally at the time scheduled for your trial, except in exceptional circumstances.

 Yes.
 Typically the Crown prosecutor will allow for a postponement in the event you cannot attend the date provided for hearing and for valid reasons; however you should not expect an unlimited number of postponement as they may be contested either by the Crown and even the judge.

 The Crown Prosecutor will proceed in your absence and will try to make their case in your absence and the judge will render a decision accordingly.